 Sheaths are subject to perforation which may be undetectable to the naked eye.
 Perforation rates are as high as 4.4%.21,23

-Studies concluded, probes should undergo high level disinfection before each procedure and question whether sheath covers provide any advantage in reducing cross-infection risk.24-26
+Studies concluded, probes should undergo high level disinfection before each procedure and guidelines recommend a sheath cover.24-26

 6. Use of Ultrasound Gel

 Transmission of infection with ultrasound gel has been well reflected in the medical literature.27-30 Reusable containers present high-risk to patients due to potential for contamination of gel and bottle surface.
 While their use may be acceptable in low-risk situations, are high infection risk in A&E Departments and Critical Care.

 Research studies clearly demonstrates that contaminated gel can lead to infections, but also highlight that a probe can be a vector for pathogen transmission.

 Single-use sachets of sterile ultrasound gel are relatively cheap and present the best option to minimise potential contamination and cross-infection between patients.
 Routine warming of the gel is not recommended due to the increased risk of bacterial proliferation.

 Documentation of HLD must include the date and time, scanner and transducers identifiers, the name of the person performing disinfection and chemical agents with batch numbers.
 This documentation must be stored for a period prescribed by the local policy.

 To reduce cross-infection risk, it is preferable to have electronic documentation, moving to a paperless system